-In addition to outreach all students receive from Columbia Health and University Life, Columbia Residential has informed all incoming student residents of the requirements for gateway COVID-19 testing, and beginning August 17, no student may move into housing if they do not provide proof of a completed gateway COVID-19 test.
+In addition to outreach all students receive from Columbia Health and University Life, Columbia Residential has informed all incoming student residents of the requirements for gateway COVID-19 testing and vaccines.
+Students are required to complete their gateway test immediately upon arrival or return to campus (including housing).

-Since all students will live in single rooms, in many cases, quarantine (when a student has potentially been exposed, but is not ill) can occur in their current residential unit.
+Since all student residents will have private bedrooms, in many cases, quarantine (when a student has potentially been exposed, but is not ill) can occur in their current residential unit.
 Learn more about the protocols in place for isolation, quarantine and care for student residents.

-Students scheduled to move into housing are required to complete a COVID-19 gateway test within one business day of the move-in date.
+Students scheduled to move into housing are required to be fully vaccinated at least 30 days prior to arriving to campus, and they must complete a COVID-19 gateway test upon arrival to campus (within one business day of the move-in date).

 To schedule your required COVID-19 gateway test please visit secure.health.columbia.edu.
 An appointment is required, as the testing center cannot accommodate walk-ins.
 Students who have challenges with scheduling should email [email protected] with any questions or concerns.

-Incoming residents who do not arrive by 4 p.m. (or 5 p.m. during the extended move-in hours August 17 to September 4) will not be able to move in on that day and will have to find alternative accommodations until the next business day.
+Incoming residents who do not arrive by 4 p.m. will not be able to move in on that day and will have to find alternative accommodations until the next business day.
 Unfortunately, staff will not be available to meet you after those hours, and exceptions cannot be made.